 Track for GPS

-Below you can see the GPS track of part 1 of the Route of the 8 Towns.
+Below you can see the GPS track of the Route of the 8 Villages.
 Although the route is signposted, if you wish you can follow the route through the wikiloc application.

-Article originally published in LinkAlicante in July 2010, and updated in June 2020.
+Article originally published in LinkAlicante in July 2010.
+Updated in 2023.

 Related Routes in LinkAlicante